KDOsborne/UnNamedAmpSim/README.md

   + Live tuning

-UNAS relies on the following dependencies.
-I'm using the 64-bit pre-built versions of each of these libraries.
-If you want to build them yourself, note that BASSASIO may give you trouble due to unavailablility of ASIO C source code:
+UNAS relies on the following dependencies:
   + BASS
   + BASS_FX
   + BASSASIO
   + libaubio

+I'm using the 64-bit pre-built versions of each of these libraries.
+If you want to build them yourself, note that BASSASIO may give you trouble due to unavailablility of ASIO C source code

 To build, simply run make.